TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 To use parameters within a macro definition, type a dollar sign (`$`) followed by the desired 0-based index of the parameter within the list of parameters.
 Each time the macro is expanded, these characters will then be removed and replaced with the given parameter text in the same position.
 The parameter indices can be more than one digit long, though they must not be separated by any characters.

-To give parameters to either a single-line or multi-line macro, type an opening bracket (`(`) directly after the macro name.
+To give parameters while using either a single-line or multi-line macro, type an opening bracket (`(`) directly after the macro name.
 There must be no extra whitespace between the macro name and the opening bracket.
 After the bracket, give all the desired parameters separated by commas (`,`), then type a closing bracket (`)`).
-The commas themselves will be removed and will not become a part of the parameter, however any surrounding whitespace will.
+The commas themselves will be removed and will not become a part of the parameter, however any surrounding whitespace will not be removed.
 All the text within the brackets, as well as the brackets themselves, will be removed when the macro is replaced with its replacement text.
-For single-line macros, text after the closing bracket will continue to be assembles as part of the line as normal.
+For single-line macros, text after the closing bracket will continue to be assembled as part of the line as normal.
 For multi-line macros, there must be no further text after the closing bracket - the macro name and its parameters must be the only thing on the respective line.

 For example: